Antoine de Saint-Exupéry: Literary works

 While not precisely autobiographical, much of Saint-Exupéry's work is inspired by his experiences as a pilot.
 One notable example is his novella, The Little Prince, a poetic tale self-illustrated in watercolours in which a pilot stranded in the desert meets a young prince fallen to Earth from a tiny asteroid.
 "His most popular work, The Little Prince was partially based upon a crash he and his navigator survived in the Libyan desert.
-They were stranded and dehydrated for four days, nearing death when they miraculously stumbled upon a Bedouin who gave them water.
-Saint Exupery would later write in Wind, Sand and Stars that the Bedouin saved their lives and gave them "charity and magnanimity [by] bearing the gift of water."
+They were stranded and dehydrated for four days, nearing death when they miraculously stumbled upon a Bedouin who gave them water."
+Saint-Exupéry wrote in Wind, Sand and Stars that the Bedouin saved their lives and gave them "charity and magnanimity [by] bearing the gift of water."
 The Little Prince is a philosophical story, including societal criticism, remarking on the strangeness of the adult world.
 One biographer wrote of his most famous work: "Rarely have an author and a character been so intimately bound together as Antoine de Saint-Exupéry and his Little Prince," and remarking of their dual fates, "...the two remain tangled together, twin innocents who fell from the sky."

 Saint-Exupéry's notable literary works (published English translations in parentheses) include: